mmiv-center/HeatEquation/README.md

 ## Multi-stage processing for speed improvement

 In order to speed up the convergence the program can be called in multi-resolution stages.
-The low resolution steps can converge fast and are used for the larger resolution steps as initial temperature fields.
-Here an example:
+The low resolution steps converge fast and are used for the larger resolution steps as initial temperature fields.
+Here an example that first calculates the temperature field at a quarter of the original resolution.
+The following steps use the previous temperature field as initialization until a field is reached that has 3 times the resolution of the input field.
 ```
 ./HeatEquation -s 0.25 -i 5000 data/test.nii.gz data/output/ -t 4 1 1 3 2
 ./HeatEquation -s 0.5 -i 2000 -c data/output/test.nii_temperature.nii data/test.nii.gz data/output/ -t 4 1 1 3 2
 ./HeatEquation -s 1 -i 500 -c data/output/test.nii_temperature.nii data/test.nii.gz data/output/ -t 4 1 1 3 2
 ./HeatEquation -s 3 -i 500 -c data/output/test.nii_temperature.nii data/test.nii.gz data/output/ -t 4 1 1 3 2
 ```
-where the '-c' option is used to specify the initial temperature field.

 ## Build